strimzi/strimzi-kafka-operator/helm-charts/strimzi-kafka-operator/README.md

-# Strimzi: Kafka as a Service
+# Strimzi: Apache Kafka running on Kubernetes

 Strimzi provides a way to run an [Apache Kafka](https://kafka.apache.org/) cluster on [Kubernetes](https://kubernetes.io/) or [OpenShift](https://www.openshift.com/) in various deployment configurations.